Boiler Water Oxygen Scavengers – Sulphite, Tannin, DEHA, Carbohydrazide

 Tannins, DEHA and carbohydrazide are not temperature dependent and do not add to the ‘dissolved solids’ and hence blowdown is reduced relative to a sulphite treated boiler, however, these products are slightly more expensive than sulphite.

 It is important to calculate the dosage rate for all types of chemical product and to examine the overall system design before choosing the most suitable oxygen scavenger.

 Accepta have a number of highly effective, technically advanced boiler products that act to absorb oxygen from boiler water and so help prevent corrosion.
 For more information and to see our products visit boiler water oxygen scavengers

 White label manufacturing services

-Accepta's white label manufacturing services offer customers the opportunity of having our high quality, manufactured products branded as their own.
-All Accepta products can be re-branded with customer company name, logo, contact details, and more included on each consignment and, if required delivered direct to a site of thier choice with their own delivery paperwork.
+Accepta’s white label manufacturing services offer customers the opportunity of having our high quality, manufactured products branded as their own.
+All Accepta products can be re-branded with customer company name, logo, contact details, and more included on each consignment and, if required delivered directly to a site of their choice with their own delivery paperwork.

 If you would like to learn more about our specialist white label manufacturing services please contact us.

 Accepta offer a complete range of boiler chemicals including blended multi-treat chemicals which include an oxygen scavenger, polymer and alkali as well as other boiler treatments such as Phosphates & Amines.
 See our Boiler Water Chemicals range